Gray island kitchen remodel in Downingtown, PA by Fedor Fabrication

 Particleboard, swelling under the sink, drawers wobblyTier 2 (Pull-and-Replace) minimum

-Is the layout fundamentally broken, or just dated?
+2. Is the layout fundamentally broken, or just dated?

-What we see locally: 1990s–2000s colonial kitchens in Downingtown and Exton were laid out by production builders optimizing square footage, not flow, and the layout often works once you stop fighting it.
-The 1940s Main Line stone homes in Wayne and Bryn Mawr are the opposite — original kitchens were tight service spaces and the layout almost always has to change.
+A broken layout is one you’d change even with unlimited money.
+A dated layout works fine; you just don’t like how it looks.
+1990s–2000s colonials in Downingtown and Exton were laid out for square footage, not flow, and often work once you stop fighting them.
+1940s Main Line stone homes in Wayne and Bryn Mawr are the opposite — original kitchens were tight service spaces, and the layout almost always has to change.

 Your AnswerPoints To